Torie3/WLED-Usermod-SPEC7led/readme.md

 ***Warning: this pcb has not yet been tested, you can find all of the design files under the folder pcb.
 You should check the pcb design befor ordering.***

+***If you want to order and test this pcb, we have added an excel file that includes all of the components.
+The components can be ordered from mouser and JLCPCB.
+Feel free to use other components.***

 We recently introduced a custom PCB that integrates all the necessary components to run WLED on drones.
 This board includes a **5V@3A buck converter**, capable of stepping down **3s-6s voltage** to a stable **5V** supply.

 The PCB measures **29mm × 21mm**, making it a perfect fit for a Spec7 quadcopter.
 Since only one side of the board is populated, you don’t need to worry about clearance on the mounting surface.